BazzaCuda/MinimalistMediaPlayerX/README.md

 `MMP` (`v6.0.0`)

 - new features include:
-    - a brand new, integrated, "Full Help" dialog covering all aspects of `MMP` and its ~200 built-in controls
+    - a brand new, integrated, `Ctrl-Shift-[H]` "Full Help" dialog covering all aspects of `MMP` and its ~200 built-in controls
     - enhancements to the Audio & Video Timeline Editor, including Chapter titling and creation, audio Cover Art, album metadata carry-through, ...
     - new additions to the Config Dialog for Keyframes and Chapters
     - audio/video sync adjustment (for when listening via an external device with audio lag)